edmundhhn/flights-predictor/README.md

 After the data is on GCS, pull the code from this repo and you may now run the scripts in the following order

 1. __EDA__ : eda_with_spark.ipynb.
 This runs the EDA script with visualizations used in our report/presentation
 2. __Preprocess Variables__: preprocess_variables.ipynb.
-This will save a new parquet file which you will load in subsequent scripts.
+This will save a new parquet file which is the final dataset you will load in subsequent scripts.
 3. __Baseline Model__: baseline_model.ipynb.
 This is the baseline model benchmark before further fine tuning/optimization
-4. __Tuned Models__: hyperparameter_tuning.ipynb.
-These are our fine tuned models and their metrics found through grid search
+4. __Tuned Models__: hyperparameter_tuning.ipynb (Random Forest), gbt_model_tuning_ATL_.ipynb (GBT), linear_model_tuning-2.ipynb (Linear Regression), xgboost_model_tuning.ipynb (XGBoost)  These are our fine tuned models and their metrics found through grid search.
-5. __User Interface__: streamlit_demo.py.
-This is a script to open a streamlit based web application for our project.
+5. __User Interface__: stream_lit directory.
+This is a directory of scripts to open a streamlit based web application for our project. streamlit_demo.py is the file to run to create the interface.

 # Resources